-Mineral Royalties and Taxes
+Mineral Royalties

 The best available estimate of projected oil and gas production is provided in the 2018 RFDS, which estimates an average of 13,978,050 barrels of oil and 254,184,000 mcf of natural gas per year for the period from 2018 to 2037 (BLM 2018).
-It is estimated that the potential development of 206,737 barrels of oil per year and 3,759,416 mcf of natural gas per year would be foregone because of the withdrawal.
-Although development of private, state, and tribal fee mineral estate could continue on lands adjacent to withdrawn federal minerals, the loss of production on federal mineral estate within the area proposed for withdrawal could cause a loss of federal oil and gas resources that may have been obtained from the withdrawn parcels.
-This would result in a long-term loss of potential royalties to the United States government at the rate of 16.66 percent of the value of production, or \$4.8 million per year.
-Compared with average total gross receipts tax revenue in the four-county study area from 2016 to 2020 (\$12.5 million), this would represent an approximately 39 percent reduction in gross receipts tax revenue.
+It is estimated that the potential development of 206,737 barrels of oil per year and 3,759,416 mcf of natural gas per year would be forgone because of the withdrawal.
+Although development of private, state, and Tribal fee mineral estate could continue on lands adjacent to withdrawn federal minerals, the loss of production on federal mineral estate within the area proposed for withdrawal could cause a loss of federal oil and gas resources that may have been obtained from the withdrawn parcels.
+This would result in a long-term loss of potential royalties to the United States government at the rate of 16.66 percent of the value of production, or up to \$4 million per year.